I recognized that look. The agonizing pain in his eyes. I’ve seen it before.

-All of these were unfold in front of Dan yesterday during our Sunday Skype, he got to witnessed how much pain my boy is carrying around from missing his father.
+All of these were unfolding in front of Dan yesterday during our Sunday Skype, he got to witness how much pain my boy is carrying around from missing his father.
 Dan encouraged my son to contact his Dad too.
 We both thanked him for opening up…for sharing how he feels even when it is truly painful.
 Dan even told Alex that he is so loved by all of us, that he is sure his father misses him greatly too.

 His father has moved out of the country earlier this year to Cambodia and I keep trying to bridge them to communicate.
 Sometimes it feels like I am stretching it too far…I don’t want him to feel like his father has forgotten him.
 I only wish they can have a great relationship together.
-I understand his father currently have a lot on his plate but to an almost 9 years old, he just need to connect with his Dad.
+I understand his father currently have a lot on his plate but to almost 9 years old, he just needs to connect with his Dad.